Project SUCCEED: HIV Undetectable, Hep C Cured!

-More than 4,200 people are living with HIV and current Hepatitis C (HCV) infection in New York City, the majority of whom are people of color.
-People co-infected with HIV and HCV are at high risk for developing liver disease, liver cancer and premature death.
+As of Spring 2017 4,200 people were found to be living with both HIV and current Hepatitis C (HCV) infection in New York City, the majority of whom are people of color.
+People with HIV/HCV co-infection are at high risk for developing liver disease, liver cancer and premature death.

 Hepatitis C Clinical Provider Training